GitauHarrison/getting-started-with-flask/05_working_with_templates.md

 ### Step 4: Add Another Child Template

 There isn't any observable difference in our output.
 To clearly see inheritance at work, we will need to add another template.
+For example, we can add a template called `about_me.html` as seen below.

 ![Add about me template](/images/flask_templates/about_me_template_file.png)

-### Step 5: Add link in Base Template
+### Step 5: Add Link To New Template

 With `about_me.html` file in place, we need to add a navigational link in our base template.